Our Tax Strategy

 Hayter Holdings Limited (“Company”) is a wholly owned subsidiary of The Toro Company (“Toro”).
 Toro is a company based in the United States of America and designs, manufactures, and markets professional turf maintenance equipment and services, turf irrigation systems, landscaping equipment and lighting products, snow and ice management products, agricultural micro-irrigation systems, rental and specialty construction equipment, and residential yard and snow thrower products.

-The principal activity of the Company is that of a holding company to Hayter Limited (“Hayter”).
-The principal activity of Hayter is the design, manufacture, marketing, and distribution of grass-cutting machinery.
-Collectively, the Company and Hayter will be termed as the “UK Group” in this summary of Tax Strategy.
+The principal activity of the Company is that of a holding company to Toro UK Limited (“Toro UK”).
+The principal activity of Toro UK is the design, manufacture, marketing, and distribution of grass-cutting machinery.
+Collectively, the Company and Toro UK will be termed as the “UK Group” in this summary of Tax Strategy.

 In the operation of their business, UK Group members strive to be world-class companies, responsible corporate citizens, and good employers.